WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Webpack minimise JavaScript

-If you built webpack for production then you already saw that minimisation in action as setting `mode` to production autoenables *UglifyJsPlugin* [see docs](https://webpack.js.org/concepts/mode/).
+If you built webpack for testing tier then you already saw that minimisation in action as setting `mode` to production autoenables *UglifyJsPlugin* [see docs](https://webpack.js.org/concepts/mode/).

-On production webpack sets `optimization.minimize: true` and `optimization.minimizer: new UglifyJsPlugin()` with some defaults.
+On production mode webpack sets `optimization.minimize: true` and `optimization.minimizer: new UglifyJsPlugin()` with some defaults.

 But what if it has defaults we migth want to change?
 For example defaults dont drop console calls (note that here we will also explicitly keep it for debug purposes).
 We just pass our custom constructed object to `optimization.minimizer`.

 For JavaScript minimisation we can use webpack plugin [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/).
-It is uses [UglifyJS 3](https://github.com/mishoo/UglifyJS2) under the hood and thus supports ES6+ (the plugin is now based on `uglify-es` (which in turn is the result of previosusly so called *UglifyJS harmony branch*)).
+It is uses [UglifyJS 3](https://github.com/mishoo/UglifyJS2) under the hood and thus supports ES6+ (the plugin is now based on `uglify-es` (which in turn is the result of previously so called *UglifyJS harmony branch*)).

 Options for `compress` key can be [found here](http://lisperator.net/uglifyjs/compress)
 Other keys [here](https://github.com/webpack-contrib/uglifyjs-webpack-plugin#options)